muralim4242/mihy-ui-framework-boilerplate/README.md

 # MIHY

-MIHY is boilerplate for creating screen using writing object configuration
+MIHY is boilerplate for creating screen by writing object configuration

 ### Requirements
 * Node js